Banana: Domestication

 Fruits of wild-type bananas have numerous large, hard seeds.

 The earliest domestication of bananas (Musa spp.) was from naturally occurring parthenocarpic (seedless) individuals of Musa banksii in New Guinea.
 These were cultivated by Papuans before the arrival of Austronesian-speakers.
 Numerous phytoliths of bananas have been recovered from the Kuk Swamp archaeological site and dated to around 10,000 to 6,500 BP.
 Foraging humans in this area began domestication in the late Pleistocene using transplantation and early cultivation methods.
 Various investigations – including Denham et al., 2003 – determine that by the early to middle of the Holocene the process was complete.

 Ancient spread

-Austronesian trade routes

 From New Guinea, cultivated bananas spread westward into Island Southeast Asia.
 They hybridized with other (possibly independently domesticated) subspecies of Musa acuminata as well as M. balbisiana in the Philippines, northern New Guinea, and possibly Halmahera.
 These hybridization events produced the triploid cultivars of bananas commonly grown today.
 From Island Southeast Asia, they became part of the staple domesticated crops of the Austronesian peoples and were spread via their ancient seaborne migrations and ancient maritime trading routes into Oceania, Africa, South Asia, and Indochina.